 |$0.03 to $0.04

 Litecoin is one of the earliest cryptocurrencies to emerge in the crypto space.
 Still, the coin remains one of the cryptos with the lowest transaction fees.
-When transacting with Litecoin, a single transaction costs only $0.03 to $0.04.
+Litecoin transaction fee costs only $0.03 to $0.04 for a single transaction.

 Newer currencies may have overtaken the coin in terms of market capitalization, but it has an impressive LTC network that makes it more affordable than most of its competitors.
 This LTC network eliminates the dependence on transaction fees to provide rewards to miners, making LTC one of the cheapest cryptos to send.

-This gives DASH and extremely low transaction fees averaging $0.0043 for each transaction.
-DASH has had many investors worried that its treasury system will make the coin more centralized than it should be, but as it stands, DASH is still decentralized, and it remains one of the cryptos with very low transaction charges.
+This gives DASH transaction fees an average of $0.0043 for each transaction.
+DASH has had many investors worried that its treasury system will make the coin more centralized than it should be, but as it stands, DASH is still decentralized, and it remains one of the cryptos with very low transaction fees.

 However, years later, BitcoinCash is doing more than speeding up transactions.
-This cryptocurrency also offers low transaction fees.
-Users can run a single transaction for as little as $0.0024.
-The coin may not have very many use cases, and the number of daily transactions that it has is lower than many other coins, but it saves users extra transaction costs, and that earns it some consideration.
+This cryptocurrency supports top BRC20 tokens like CashToken and offers low transaction fees.
+Users can run a single transfer for an average transaction fee starting at $0.0024.
+The coin may not have very many use cases, and the number of daily transactions that it has are lower than many other coins, but it saves users extra transaction costs, and that earns it some consideration.

-Ripple Lab’s native token XRP also saves investors a good amount through cheaper transaction fees.
+Ripple Lab’s native token, XRP, is one of the best penny cryptocurrencies to buy, especially because of its cheaper transaction fees.
 This coin, which enables Ripple users to make payments and facilitate asset exchange and remittance systems, is among the cryptos with the lowest transaction fees.